hssmalo/steampunkfantasy/rules.md

 Dwarf\
 Elf\

-The winner of the assault enters the hex it tried to enter, and loser is forced out of the hex, it then retreats.
-If loser was stationary, it moves out of the hex in the backward direction.
-If the loser was trying to enter a hex, it stays in the hex it was before trying to enter the hex (unless that hex is also being occupied by an enemy).
-In any way, during a retreat, the loser may rotate to Left or Right or 180$^0$ if you wish as part of the retreat.
+The one gaining the advantage of the assault enters the hex it tried to enter, and disadvantage is forced out of the hex, it then retreats.
+If one with disadvantage was stationary, it moves out of the hex in the backward direction.
+If the disadvantage was trying to enter a hex, it stays in the hex it was before trying to enter the hex.

-If trying to retreat into a overcrowded hex, or an enemy, or an impassable hex, retreat to the closest not possible hex.
+If trying to retreat into a overcrowded hex, or an enemy, or an impassable hex, retreat to the closest possible hex.
 If, in the rare case you are completely surronded by  enemies, conduct another assault into the hex you normaly would have reatreated to.
+If you tried to enter a hex, and failed to do so, but the hex you where before is occupied by the enemy, treat it as retreating to an hex with an enemy: thus move to the closest possible hex.

 If more than Stacking Limit number of units enters the hex after winning an assault, all winners are also shakened as if trying to move into a hex with friendly units only.

+In any way, during a retreat, the loser may rotate to Left or Right or 180$^0$ if you wish as part of the retreat.
+This is to make retreated unit able to flee the assault if it wants to.

 Assault: Each model have the followint stats for hitting the enemy in assault:\